vtex-apps/io-documentation/docs/en/Recipes/development/business-guidelines-marketing-assets.md

 ### Headline

-The headline should describe the purpose of your app in a concise sentence.
+The headline should describe the value proposition of your app in a concise sentence.

 ![4-Headline](https://user-images.githubusercontent.com/67270558/157516505-f43a11ed-ac35-49f7-9b41-08f5099f34ba.png)